michael0903/quiz-game-millionaire/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## ⚖️ Legal Disclaimer

+### Educational Purpose Only

+This project is created and shared **strictly for educational purposes only**.
+It is intended to demonstrate web development techniques, JavaScript programming concepts, and interactive game design principles.

+### Copyright Notice

+- **No Commercial Use**: This project is not intended for commercial use or profit
+- **Educational Fair Use**: Any copyrighted elements are used under fair use provisions for educational purposes
+- **Original Code**: All custom code, styling, and implementation is original work
+- **Inspiration Only**: This project is inspired by the general concept of quiz games and does not claim ownership of any game show formats

+### Trademark Disclaimer

+- **"Who Wants to Be a Millionaire?"** is a registered trademark of Sony Pictures Television
+- This project is **not affiliated with, endorsed by, or connected to** Sony Pictures Television or any official "Who Wants to Be a Millionaire?" entities
+- The use of the game show concept is for educational demonstration purposes only
+- All trademarks belong to their respective owners

+### Content Disclaimer

+- **Quiz Questions**: All questions and answers are original content or from public domain sources
+- **Audio Assets**: Any audio files are either original compositions or royalty-free/public domain content
+- **Visual Assets**: All visual elements are original creations or public domain resources
+- **No Copyrighted Content**: This project does not intentionally include any copyrighted material

+### Liability Limitation

+- This software is provided "AS IS" without warranty of any kind
+- The author(s) are not liable for any damages arising from the use of this software
+- Users assume all risks associated with using this educational project

+### DMCA Compliance

+If you believe any content in this repository infringes your copyright:

+1. Please contact the repository owner immediately
+2. Provide detailed information about the allegedly infringing content
+3. We will respond promptly and remove any legitimately infringing material

+### Open Source License

+This project is licensed under the MIT License, which permits educational use, modification, and distribution with proper attribution.

+**By using this project, you acknowledge that it is for educational purposes only and agree to use it responsibly and legally.**

+---

 ## 🎉 Acknowledgments

 - Inspired by the classic TV show "Who Wants To Be A Millionaire?"